subhronilsaha/CPRingChart/README.md

 ## License

 CPRingChart is available under the MIT license.
 See the LICENSE file for more info.

-Uses CircleProgressView by CardinalNow https://github.com/CardinalNow/iOS-CircleProgressView
+CPRingChart uses CircleProgressView under the hood.
+Check out the repo CircleProgressView by CardinalNow: https://github.com/CardinalNow/iOS-CircleProgressView